-Do you love your plate of eggs and toast?
+Do you love your plate of eggs and toast in the morning?
 Or are you the kind of person who skips breakfast?
 Aussies are quite bad at eating breakfast regularly and so we thought today we should talk about the big question: Why is breakfast important?

 Why is breakfast the most important meal?

 Breakfast not only breaks the overnight fasting period (that’s why it’s called break fast) it also provides an incredible amount of benefits for your health and well-being.

 When you ask “Why is breakfast important?”, think of it like this: When you wake up in the morning, your stomach has been empty for a few hours.
 It is like running a car engine on an empty tank.
 When you eat a good breakfast, you refuel your tank, giving your body new energy and nutrients to work with.

 From boosting energy levels to augmenting your cognition, breakfast offers you some big health benefits every day.
 Over time, a regular breakfast practice can affect weight management, immunity, and illness.

 Why do people skip breakfast?

 If you know why breakfast is important but still end up skipping it, you’re part of a large group of Aussies.
 We’re most likely to skip breakfast for the following reasons:

 - To lose weight